 - Nash, Wilderness ..., "Henry David Thoreau;" pps.
 84-95, (ch.
-5) - From the ERN: Transcendentailsm; Emerson, Ralph Waldo
+5) - From the ERN: Transcendentalism; Emerson, Ralph Waldo

 - John Sears, Sacred Places, re. nature appreciation and pilgrimage, first 1/2 19th century, pp. 1-71 - Stoll, Inherit the Holy Mountain, Ch.
 4 - Ralph Waldo Emerson, Nature and other selections. - Henry David Thoreau, Selections from Bron Taylor's Thoreau Appendix in Dark Green Religion.
-PDF - Nash, Wilderness ..., "Preserve the Wilderness" and "Wilderness Preserved," pp. 96-121 (chs.
-6 & 7 (read quickly) - From the ERN (European tributaries): Romanticism-in European History; Romanticism in European Literature; Rousseau, Jean-Jacques; (American manifestations): Romanticism-American; (See also a contemporary reading by a

-LDS scholar of the natural aspects of the teaching of Joseph Smith and others in the entry): Church of Jesus Christ, Latter Day Saints.
+PDF - Nash, Wilderness ..., "Preserve the Wilderness" and "Wilderness PreseTorved," pp. 96-121 (chs.
+6 & 7 (read quickly) - From the ERN (European tributaries): Romanticism-in European History; Romanticism in European Literature; Rousseau, Jean-Jacques; (American manifestations): Romanticism-American; (See also a contemporary reading by a LDS scholar of the natural aspects of the teaching of Joseph Smith and others in the entry): Church of Jesus Christ, Latter Day Saints. - Excerpts from The National Parks: America's Greatest Idea (2009); some will be viewed in class, additional segments will be made available.